Ali G Indahouse: Commercial performance

 The film grossed a total of £17.2 million on a budget of £5 million.

 Critical response

-The film received mixed reviews.
+Ali G Indahouse received mixed reviews.
 The review aggregator website Rotten Tomatoes reported that 59% of critics have given the film a positive review based on 17 reviews, with an average rating of 5.16/10.
 On Metacritic, the film has a weighted average score of 46 out of 100 based on 9 critic reviews, indicating "mixed or average reviews".
-It opened to some notably negative reviews from critics; however, over the years, the film began to receive some positive mentions following the successes of Baron Cohen's subsequent films Borat (2006) and Brüno (2009).
-While some hailed it as a successful low culture comedy, it inspired little of the strong fan enthusiasm associated with Da Ali G Show and Borat.
+Writing for The Hollywood Reporter, Mark Adams called the film "intermittently hilarious as it attacks pretty much every taboo around".

 Cultural impact

 In 2012, Staines was officially renamed by the local council to Staines-upon-Thames partly to avoid the fictional gang associations implied by the film.

+Sequel

+In early July 2026, it was reported that a new Ali G movie had been filmed by Baron Cohen in secret.
+However, no official confirmation or details were released.
+Later that month, it was revealed that the sequel had been titled Ali G: Who Iz I?, with Amazon MGM Studios scheduling it for a theatrical release on 23 October 2026.